 Now add the remaining ganache and spread all over to ensure all the cake is covered.
 Even out the ganache using a knife or make a design if you are up to it.

 The original cake was with eggs.
 If you want to make this eggless with other eggless options, check out my Eggless option post for more details on how you can replace eggs with other substitutes

 The cake is moist as such.
-I added the sugar syup as I was layering it.
-The entire batter can be baked in a bigger baking tray, since I was planning on making the layers, I baked two cakes, instead of slicing through half.
+I added the sugar syrup as I was layering it.
+The entire batter can be baked in a bigger baking tray, since I was planning on making the layers, I baked two cakes, instead of slicing through the half.

-Cake stays best for a three to 4 days when refrigerated.
-However tastes best when slightly at room temperature.
+The cake stays best for three to 4 days when refrigerated.
+However, tastes best when slightly at room temperature.
 So warm in MW for 10 to 20 secs before serving.

 Check out the Blogging Marathon page for the other Blogging Marathoners doing this BM